opencode-md/opencode-md/README.md

 - for country, municipal or regional entities as Registry of products of local government
 - for niche solutions (Linux DevOps, Open AI models, agriculture, medical etc.)
 - for educational institutions as Registry of own Open Source solutions
-- for NGO and Non-profit organizations as own Resister of solutions, important documents etс.
+- for NGO and Non-profit organizations as their own Resister of solutions, important documents etс.
 - for event, conference or hackathon organizers to keep the structured result of their activity
 <hr>
 <h3>The OpenCode.md ensure 3 types priority of scanning accounts and solutions that hosting on  approved Git Repositories: </h3>